Mastering the Game of Go without Human Knowledge: Page-by-page notes

 - AlphaGo Master (based on same algorithm and architecture but using human data and features, which defeated top human professionals 60-0 in online games)

-- Raw version of AlphaGo Zero which selects move $a$ with max probability $p_a$ without MCTS
+- Raw version of AlphaGo Zero which selects move a with max probability p_a without MCTS

 - Previous algorithms for GO